Understanding Geospatial Data

 3. Other parameters

 There are common standard systems to store and transmit CRS data.
 Two of the universally used systems are EPSG and PROJ.
 Each of them is identified by a code.
-Often, we need to convert from one CRS definition to another, and one of the most useful resources to do so is https://spatialreference.org/.
+Often, we need to convert from one CRS definition to another, and you can find multiple useful resources to do so online.
 Different systems might use different standards but the ability to transform from one of these definitions to another makes the referencing system highly interoperable.

 With this whole new understanding of geospatial data, it becomes interesting to see how we use our data and process it for visualization using the various standards available.